wangcser/ICPR2018_Text_Object_Detection_Task/README.md

 - [x] learn YOLO net and other obj. detection methods
 - [x] analysis the feature in dataset(maybe use cluster method, part C do this work.)
 - [x] design detect_net, make it work on train and test
+- [ ] add advance tensorflow func. in it, such as loss monitor
 - [ ] adjust detect_net, make it preform some right but not good results
 - [ ] use small train set training
 - [ ] separate the data set to train and test.